 The Board has established four committees namely the Audit Committee, the Risk Committee, the Investment Committee, the Nominations and Remuneration Committees.
 The constitution and terms of reference of the committees and their specific powers shall be approved by the Board of Directors and duly recorded.
 These constitutions and terms of reference are detailed in the Corporate Governance Manual of the Company under the heading Committees.

 B.1.2 Transactions with related parties

-Since 2018, the Company has entered into transactions with both Cattolica Assicurazioni and Banco BPM S.p.A.
+Since 2009, the Company has entered into transactions with its distributor, Banco BPM S.p.A.